nicholasf/ectypes.js/README.md

 ```
 var draftsSequelize = require ('drafts-sequelize');
 drafts.setStrategy(draftsSequelize);
 ```

 Then you draft your data.
+The only rule is that the name of your draft matches the name of the model you declared in sequelize.

 ```
 	drafts.plan(